Dual Diagnosis Treatment Fremont, OH

 Firelands Csl And Recovery Services - 15.6 miles from Fremont, OH

-Firelands Csl And Recovery Services is a dual diagnosis treatment center in Port Clinton, OH that provides treatment for alcohol or drug addiction and mental health disorders that include borderline personality disorder as well as anorexia.
+Firelands Csl And Recovery Services is a dual diagnosis treatment center in Port Clinton, Ohio that offers treatment for alcohol or drug addiction and mental health disorders that include PTSD as well as post-partum depression.

 Address: 335 Buckeye Boulevard, Port Clinton, OH 43452 in Ottawa County